Shear jamming and nonlinear rheology of chocolate suspensions: Experimental protocols

 The base paste is prepared by Mondel\={e}z in Reading (UK), with the composition shown in \cref{tab:recipes}.
 Notably, $54.9\,\rm{wt}\%$ of the cocoa liquor is fat, of which approximately $20\,\rm{wt}\%$ is trapped within the porous cocoa solid particles \citep{do2011}, contributing to the total cocoa solids volume fraction.
 Volume fractions are calculated using densities measured at 40{\textdegree}C: $\rho_{\text{sucrose}} = 1.59\,\rm{g}\,\rm{cm}^{-3}$ for sucrose, $\rho_{\text{fat}} = 0.89\,\rm{g}\,\rm{cm}^{-3}$ for cocoa butter, and $\rho_{\text{cocoa}} = 1.37\,\rm{g}\,\rm{cm}^{-3}$ for cocoa solids (including trapped fat).
 The cocoa butter viscosity measured in this work is $\eta_{\rm fat} = 0.046\,\rm{Pa}\,\rm{s}$ at 40{\textdegree}C, consistent with literature values \citep{landfeld2000,mishra2021}.

-To prepare samples with different fat contents, both the base paste and additional fat are warmed to 40{\textdegree}C. A mass $\Delta M$ of liquid fat is added according to

-where $w$ is the target fat mass fraction, and $w_0$ and $M_0$ are the initial fat fraction and mass of the base paste, respectively.
+To prepare samples with different fat contents, both the base paste and additional fat are warmed to 40{\textdegree}C. A mass $\Delta M = {M_0} (w - w_0)/(1-w)$ of liquid fat is added, where $w$ is the target fat mass fraction, and $w_0$ and $M_0$ are the initial fat fraction and mass of the base paste, respectively.
 Blending is achieved by gentle stirring for several minutes in a stand mixer (Kenwood).
 Samples are stored at 40{\textdegree}C until measurement.